farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 This is super important, and should not be taken lightly.
 Everyone at the table should feel safe and comfortable.

 If you don't feel safe at a table, it is totally OK to quit and find another group of people to play with.
 Don't feel bad, and more importantly, respect yourself.

-# The Setting | Charge SRD

-> #### Designer Note
->
-> Use this section of the game to explain what is the setting of your game.
->
-> You can talk about:
->
-> - The history of the world.
-> - What kind of characters the PCs are going to play.
-> - The different types of problems the PCs might face. etc.

 # Character Creation | Charge SRD